CRM vs Spreadsheet for Contact Management: When to Switch

 Yes.
 My Contacts Cloud CRM lets you import contacts from an Excel spreadsheet so the existing rows can become live CRM records.

-No. It is also useful for freelancers, small teams and client-facing businesses that need clearer ownership, fewer missed follow-ups and one place to act from the contact record.
+No. It is also useful for freelancers, small teams and client-facing businesses that need clearer ownership, fewer missed follow-ups and one place to work from the contact record.

 See when your spreadsheet is no longer enough

-Compare both systems, see where daily friction begins, and move to a CRM workflow when contact activity needs more than a static list.
+Compare both systems, identify where daily friction starts, and move to a CRM workflow when contact work needs more than rows and columns.

 Start free trial See Excel contacts to CRM